vairojarela/adogtion-jairoVarela-polRibas-ironhack/README.md

 ## Description

-Express app for connecting animal shelters with users that want adopt a new pet.
+Express app for connecting animal shelters with users that want to adopt a new pet.

 This app has two differents users:
-    - Regular User
+    - User
-    - Animal Shelter
+    - Shelter

 ## User Stories

+### Shared
-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
+- **404** - As a User and Animal Shelter I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
+- **500** - As a User and Shelter I want to see a nice error page when the super team screws it up so that I know that is not my fault.
-- **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
+- **homepage** - As a User and Shelter I want to be able to access the homepage so that I see what the app is about and login and signup.
-- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
-- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
+- **sign up & login** - As a User and Shelter I want to be able to sign up and get logged in automatically so I can get redirected to my feed.
-- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- **logout** - As a User and Shelter I want to be able to log out from the webpage so that I can make sure no one will access my account.
+- **macth User & Shelter** - As an User and as an Animal Shelter, I want the contact information of both of us to be available to each other when we "Match", so we can get in touch and arrange things like the dog pickup date/time and any further details.

+### Shelter
+- **Dog create** - As an Shelter, I want to be able to create Dog items by filling a form so I can have multiple dogs on adoption at the same time.
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **Dog list** - As an Shelter, I want to be able to see a list of all the Dog items that belong to me.
+- **Dog update** - As an Shelter, I want to be able to update the data of any dogs of my list.
-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **Dog delete** - As an Shelter, I want to be able to delete Dog items by clicking a button on my Dogs items list.
+- **Dog details** - As a Shelter, I want to be able to see details of the dog before liking it, like it's name, age, breed, size and animal shelter where it's being held.
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **userLikedDog notification** - As an Animal Shelter, I want to see the notification and see which user liked one of my dogs so I can be able to review his or her profile.
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+- **shelterLikedUser notification** - As an Animal Shelter, I want to be able to like back (or not) an user after reviewing his or her profile, so that he can receive a notification about it.

+### User
+- **Dog details** - As a User, I want to be able to see detailed info of the dog before liking it.
+- **Dog search** - As a User, I want to be able to filter Dogs based on their data like age, size, breed.
+- **likedDog notification** -As a User, I want a notification to be sent to the Animal Shelter when I like one of their dogs.

 ## Backlog

 List of other features outside of the MVPs scope

-User profile:
+### User profile:
 - see my profile
 - upload my profile picture
-- see other users profile
-- list of events created by the user
+- list of dogs I've liked and it's status
-- list events the user is attending

-Geo Location:
+### Shelter profile:
-- add geolocation to events when creating
+- add geolocation to the shelter
-- show event in a map in event detail page
-- show all events in a map in the event list page
+- show shelter in a map

-Homepage
+### Homepage:
 - Landing page explaining the app's purpose and what it's all about.

 ## ROUTES:

--isLoggedIn (access to all the application, except signup and login view) -isNotLoggedIN (only access to signUp and LogIn.
-May include backlog to landingPage)
+-isLoggedIn (access to all the application, except signup and login view) -isNotLoggedIn (only access to signUp and LogIn.
+May include backlog to Landing Page)

  SignUp, Homepage

 - Landing Page
 - signUp
 - logIn
-- userFeed (only available for Regular User)
+- userFeed (only available for User)
-- shelterFeed (only available for Animal Shelter)
+- shelterFeed (only available for Shelter)
--
 - winScreen

 -Authorization and Authentication for both users.
 -Password encryption

+- GET /
+  - renders the homepage
+- GET /auth/signup
+  - redirects to /feed if user logged in
+  - renders the signup form (with flash msg)
+- POST /auth/signup
+  - redirects to /feed if user logged in
+  - body:
+    - username
+    - password
+- GET /auth/login
+  - redirects to /feed if user logged in
+  - renders the login form (with flash msg)
+- POST /auth/login
+  - redirects to /feed if user logged in
+  - body:
+    - username
+    - password
+- POST /auth/logout
+  - body: (empty)

+- GET /feed
+  - renders the appropiate feed for the user type
+- GET /dogs/create
+  - renders the dog create form
+- POST /dogs/create
+  - redirects to / if user is anonymous
+  - body:
+      - name
+      - breed
+      - size (enum: [small, medium, large, super large])
+      - age (String -> aprox or exact) -> non required
+      - image (url)
+      - state (enum: [Like, Match, Accepted, Adopted], default: published)
+- GET /dogs/:id
+  - renders the dog detail page
+  - includes data of the dog and shelter
+  - like button if user, edit button if shelter
+- POST /dogs/:id/edit
+  - modifies data of dog(_id)
+- GET /profile/:id/
+  - renders form with preloaded values of user profile
+- POST /profile/:id/edit
+  - redirects to / if user is anonymous
+  - body: updated values from form

 ## VIEWS: